znhinson/SeniorProject/README.md

 # CHC Model
-> This CHC Model  is a system that performs hair classification on images via deep learning and a convolutional neural network (VGG Model).
+> The CHC model is a system that performs hair classification on images via deep learning and a convolutional neural network (VGG model).

 ## Table of Contents
 * [General Info](#general-information)